There’s A Lot Going On In The Circus, Part I of III

 Monette Benoit, B. B.A., CCR, CRI, CPE, Paralegal

 Tutor, Motivational Management & Career Coach,

-Tutor and Multiple Title Author of Books & Test Prep for the Court Reporting & Captioning Industry
+Multiple-Title Author of Books & Test Prep for the Court Reporting and CART Captioning Industry

 Realtime Court Reporter, Instructor, Consultant, Columnist